-- 18.1 The licensing authority will grant a personal licence if the applicant has met the requirements set out in the act and no objection notice is received from the Suffolk Constabulary. - 18.2 Where the Suffolk Constabulary object to the application on the grounds that an applicant has an unspent conviction for a relevant offence or a foreign offence, the application will be referred to sub-committee. - 18.3 All personal licence holders must ensure they are aware of the offences relating to personal licences.
-It is the duty of the licence holder to advise the court of the existence of their personal licence if charged with a relevant offence and advise the licensing authority of changes to name or address. - 18.4 The licensing authority considers that, when establishing whether an authorisation for the retail sale of alcohol has been granted, the following factors are relevant: - there should be an overt act of authorisation from the DPS, (this could, for example, a specific written statement given to the individual being authorised) - the person(s) authorised to sell alcohol at any particular premises should be clearly identified in writing - the authorisation should specify the acts which may be carried out by the person authorised - there should be in place sufficient arrangements for the personal licence holder to monitor the activity authorised on reasonably regular basis, and - training records should be kept relevant to the training provided to each individual authorised by the personal licence holder. - 18.5 Individuals applying for a personal licence must have the right to be granted a licence.
+- 18.1 The licensing authority will grant a personal licence if the applicant has met the requirements set out in the Act and no objection notice is received from the Suffolk Constabulary. - 18.2 Where an applicant is found to have an unspent conviction for a relevant offence or a foreign offence, and the Suffolk Constabulary object to the application on crime prevention grounds, the application will be referred to the licensing & regulatory sub-committee. - 18.3 Any hearing will be held in accordance with the procedure outlined in section 11 above. - All personal licence holders should ensure they are aware of the offences relating to personal licences, for example the duty of the holder to advise the court of the existence of their personal licence if charged with a relevant offence and to advise the licensing authority of changes to name or address. - 18.5 The licensing authority considers that, when establishing whether or not an authorisation has been given for the retail sale of alcohol, the following factors are relevant: - there should be an overt act of authorisation, (this could, for example, a specific written statement given to the individual being authorised); - the person(s) authorised to sell alcohol at any particular premises should be clearly identified; - the authorisation should specify the acts which may be carried out by the person authorised; - there should be in place sensible arrangements for the personal licence holder to monitor the activity authorised on reasonably regular basis; and - training records should be kept relevant to the training provided to each individual authorised by the personal licence holder - 18.6 Individuals applying for a personal licence must be entitled to work in the UK.
 The Immigration Act 2016 amended the Licensing Act 2003 with effect from 6 April 2017 to assist in the prevention of illegal working in the UK.
 The licensing authority must be satisfied that an applicant has the right to work in the UK and will require applicants to produce a document listed at Annex A to demonstrate their entitlement to work in the UK.